 Corrected error count.
 Incremented for each Corrected error.
+It is IMPLEMENTATION DEFINED and might be UNPREDICTABLE whether Deferred and Uncorrected errors are counted.

 This field resets to an IMPLEMENTATION DEFINED value which might be UNKNOWN on a Cold reset.
 If the reset value is UNKNOWN, then the value of this field remains UNKNOWN until software initializes it.